Tradition Rules at the World’s Oldest Restaurant, Spain’s Sobrino de Botin

 What to Order?

 The roast suckling pig is about as sensual as it gets.
-Crisp crackling breaks through to revel juicy, flavourful meat.
+Crisp crackling breaks through to revel juicy, flavorful meat.
 And, of course, it must be washed down with a good bottle of Rioja.
 When in Spain…Another firm favorite is the roast lamb, slow cooked with olive oil, bell peppers, and garlic, until the meat is buttery soft.
 Both the pork and the lamb are cooked traditionally in a 300-year-old wood fired oven.

 Casa de Botín is a timeless classic that is just about as uninterested in the Spanish molecular cuisine movement as one could be.
 Though it may seem like it’s standing alone, it may be among the most influential Spanish restaurants of our time.
 The world’s oldest restaurant’s passion for slow, home-cooked food is echoed in a bevy of modernist establishments, including Michelin-starred ones like El Lago in Marbella in the South of Spain, which is a big proponent of zero-kilometre cuisine.